codenameyau/studysheet/README.md

 studysheet
 ==========

-StudySheet is a python script that takes a list of words, and creates a study sheet with a paragraph introduction of each concept from Wikipedia or WolframAlpha.
+StudySheet is a python script that takes a list of concepts, and creates a pdf study sheet with a paragraph introduction of each concept from Wikipedia or WolframAlpha.

 ## Milestone Tasks